 I got about 8 responses across the two groups.
 Two encouraged me to hang in there, they were frustrated too in the beginning.
 Two suggested I switch to star hopping.
 One gave me some suggestions of things to try.
 And three offered to work with me on it directly.
 None of them wanted to be paid, they just wanted to help.

 One of the first to respond, A, had worked with the scope, and I took him up on his offer early.
 We agreed to meet at his place, and I went out one night last week.
 A much darker area than I have in Centrepointe, but also taller trees, but that wasn’t going to be a problem.
 I told him some of the history from above, trying not to turn it into a giant pity party or sob story.

 When I was done my recap, he told me a bit about his experience.
 Including that he had programmed some of the software that the mount and handset were using.
 Holy crap.
 What a resource.
 I think my optimism started to bounce right away.

 Working with the expert

 The first thing he said he wanted to check was the alt-azimuth movements.
 The guy at CloudyNights had mentioned trying to figure out if when I went left / right or up / down, did the scope stop when I took my finger off the direction button?
 It did, but rather than a quick dead stop, it was more like a slightly gentle slow down for half a second.
 Was that a problem?
 This guy, A, checked it and it seemed okay.
 Not a lot of play, good tight resistance.
 A good sign.

-We ignored fine-tuning the leveling — it was good enough for our test, but I do have a bubble level and a clinometer app on my phone that work well enough.
+We ignored fine-tuning the levelling — it was good enough for our test, but I do have a bubble level and a clinometer app on my phone that works well enough.